 *each individual might be affected with more than one cause.

-Whether we like it or not, study have shown that there is an unconscious association between loss of hair, loss of youth, and inevitable aging.
-These factors results in a psychological impact which are interlinked with each other.
+Whether we like it or not, study has shown that there is an unconscious association between loss of hair, loss of youth, and inevitable aging.
+These factors result in a psychological impact which are interlinked with each other.

 Advanced Hair Studio was established in Florida, the United States in the 1970’s to provide the world with best solutions for hair loss.